NOTICE OF PRIVACY PRACTICES

 The Right to Inspect and Copy Your Medical Information.
 You have the right to inspect and copy your medical information, in either paper format or electronic form.
 In limited circumstances, we do not have to agree to your request.

 The Right to Amend or Correct.
 If you believe that your medical information is incorrect or incomplete, you have the right to ask us to correct or amend the information.
 We will require that you submit the request in writing and explain your reasons for asking for an amendment.
 In some cases, we do not have to agree to your request.

 The Right to Request Confidential Communications.
 You have the right to request that we communicate with you about medical matters by a different means or at a different location than what we are currently doing.
 In limited circumstances, we do not have to agree to your request.

 Paper Copy of this Notice.
 You have the right to request and receive a paper copy of this notice if you received it by email or on the Internet.

 The Right to an Accounting of Disclosures.
-You have the right to request a list of certain disclosures that we and our business associates made for certain purposes for the last six (6) years (except for disclosures made before April 14, 2003).
+You have the right to request a list of certain disclosures that we and our business associates made for certain purposes for the last six (6) years.

-If you want to exercise any of these rights described in this notice, please contact our Contact Office (below).
+If you want to exercise any of the rights described in this notice, please call our Contact Office (below).
 We will give you the necessary information and forms for you to complete and return to us.
 In some cases, we may charge you a nominal fee to carry out your request.

 How to Complain About Our Privacy Practices: If you think we may have violated your privacy rights, you may file a complaint with our Contact Office (below).
 You also may send a written complaint to the Secretary of the Department of Health and Human Services.
 We will take no retaliatory action against you if you file a complaint about our privacy practices.

-Our Contact Office: To request additional copies of this notice or to receive more information about our privacy practices or your rights, please contact us at the following Contact Office: (205) 715-5446.
+Our Contact Office: To request additional copies of this notice or to receive more information about our privacy practices or your rights, please contact the Privacy Officer at (205) 715-5475.